 Our “Nursing Home Checklist” will help you find a skilled nursing facility that will provide a wide range of health and personal care services for you or your loved one.

-Choosing a nursing home is one of the hardest decisions we have to make for ourselves and to our loved ones.
+Choosing a nursing home is one of the hardest decisions we must make for ourselves and our loved ones.
 The fact that we need to move to a nursing home means that someone is in a vulnerable position and will be dependent on the facility.

-Moving to a nursing home can create a major change in our lives, or our elderly loved one.
+Moving to a nursing home can significantly change our lives or our elderly loved ones.

 If your loved one is mentally alert and can make choices, be considerate and ask them their wishes.
-It is very important to acknowledge their opinion to consider in the decision process; however, if they cannot make a decision due to some impairments, you will need to decide on your own what is best for them.
+It is very important to acknowledge their opinion in the decision process; however, if they cannot decide due to some impairments, you will need to decide on your own what is best for them.

 Use this nursing home checklist as a guide while you visit several nursing homes.